 The Doll and other stories: Strange tales.
 Also on Kobo: The Doll and other stories: Strange Tales

-Two of these stories, ‘The Doll’ and ‘My Fall’, are taken from a collection, Demon Lovers, which was shortlisted for the Scott Award in 2010.
+Two of these stories, ‘The Doll’ and ‘My Fall’, are taken from a full-length collection (unpublished) which was shortlisted for the Scott Award in 2010.
 In ‘The Doll’, a little girl in foster care is given a sinister doll; in ‘My Fall’, a high-wire artiste sees something she should not.
 The third story, ‘Horns’, is a darkly comic tale in which a government minister undergoes a terrible metamorphosis.

 Reviews of The Doll and other stories: Strange Tales:

 "'All was colour and light, but beneath the festive veneer there was a sense of menace'; so comments the main protagonist of the concluding story of The Doll, as that tale rushes toward its climax, summing up a central thematic preoccupation of the stories.
 The three stories which make up the sequence are multilayered, the surface tale in each case compels the reader's interest by means of an ambivalent story-telling strategy, which as much as it reveals its main narrative, also conceals much of its complex meaning beneath the surface. . . .